Dear Millennials, I am worried. I am worried for our future.

-And if we're going to make it at home, can we at least bake our own fries, buy our own gravy packet (if we don't have the time to make it ourselves) and sprinkle cheese curds?
+And if we're going to make it at home, can't we at least bake our own fries, buy our own gravy packet (if we don't have the time to make it ourselves) and sprinkle cheese curds?

-We don't need to rely on boxed foods to teach you how to cook.
+You don't need to rely on boxed foods to teach you how to cook.

-Ingredients in packaged poutine:
+Ingredients in packaged poutine

 Fries: potatoes, soybean and/or canola oil, salt, caramel colour, paprika, sodium phosphate.

 Sauce: water, cooked chicken, cream (milk ingredients, carrageenan, monoand diglycerides, cellulose gum, polysorbate 80), tomatoes (contain tomato juice, citric acid, calcium chloride), onions, butter, modified corn starch, chicken paste (chicken meat, chicken juices, potato flour, flavour, carrot powder, turmeric), spice blend (spices, garlic powder, onion powder, colour, papain), sugar, salt, garlic, ginger purée, concentrated lemon juice, canola oil, cilantro, potassium sorbate, caramel colour, paprika extract, rosemary extract.